From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials

-It is important to notice the decomposition is not unique.
+It is important to observe that the decomposition is not unique.
 In fact, we will need to make a definite choice later.

-Recall that the space of Hilbert--Schmidt operators $\L^2(\cF)$ is isomorphic to the tensor product $\cF(\h)\otimes\cF(\h)$, as Hilbert spaces, via the linear mapping $\sfJ_h=\sfJ$ that maps $\ket{\phi}\!\bra{\psi}\mapsto h^{-\frac{3}{2}}\phi\otimes\overline\psi$.
+Recall that the space of Hilbert--Schmidt operators $\L^2(\cF)$ is isomorphic to the tensor product $\cF(\h)\otimes\cF(\h)$, as Hilbert spaces, via the linear mapping $\sfJ_h=\sfJ$ that maps $\ket{\psi}\!\!\bra{\phi}\mapsto h^{-\frac{3}{2}}\,\overline\phi\otimes\psi$.
 One can then associate to $\opupN$ an element of $\cF(\h)\otimes\cF(\h)$ as follows

-Furthermore, we can associate to every element \eqref{eq:def_tensor_prod_vector} a vector in the double Fock space $\cG$ via the isomorphism $\sfU : \cF\otimes\cF \to \cG$ defined by the following: for $f\in \h^{\wedge n}$ and $g \in \h^{\wedge m}$
+Furthermore, we can associate to every element \eqref{eq:def_tensor_prod_vector} a vector in the double Fock space $\cG$ via the isomorphism $\sfU : \cF\otimes\cF \to \cG$ defined by the following: for $F\in \h^{\wedge n}$ and $G \in \h^{\wedge m}$

-where $J_l, J_r:\h\rightarrow \h\oplus\h$ are respectively the canonical embedding of $\h$ into the \textit{left} and the \textit{right} coordinate of $\h\oplus\h$, and $\otimes_a$ is the antisymmetric tensor product.
-Then extend the mapping linearly to to the whole $\cF\otimes\cF$.
-The unitary map $\sfU$ is known as the exponential law for Fock spaces and it verifies the following properties (see \cite[Theorem 3.43]{derezinski_mathematics_2013} or \cite[Chapter 3]{baez_introduction_2014})
+where $J_l, J_r:\h\rightarrow \h\oplus\h$ are respectively the canonical embedding of $\h$ into the \textit{left} and the \textit{right} coordinate of $\h\oplus\h$, and $\otimes_a$ is the anti-symmetric tensor product.
+Then extend the mapping linearly to the entire $\cF\otimes\cF$.
+The unitary map $\sfU$ is known as the exponential law for Fock spaces and it satisfies the following properties (see \cite[Theorem 3.43]{derezinski_mathematics_2013} or \cite[Chapter 3]{baez_introduction_2014})